-On the night of Sunday, May 15th, 2022, a total lunar eclipse will take place.
-This will be the first time in more than three years that North Carolina will get a chance to experience a total lunar eclipse.
+In the early hours of March 14, 2025, a total lunar eclipse will take place.
+This will be the first time since 2022 that North Carolina will get a chance to experience a total lunar eclipse.
+If you miss this one you’ll have to wait a year for the next one.

-You might have heard it called the Super Flower Blood Moon.
-Read on to learn what each of these descriptors means.
+You might have heard it called the Blood Moon.
+Read on to learn what this means.

 A lunar eclipse is when the Sun, Earth and Moon line up in a way that the full moon travels through the Earth’s shadow.